Always Caring For Mom

 When your health begins to decline

 As time passed her health began to decline.
 Her physical condition began to deteriorate to the place that she sometimes lost her bodily liquids due to a faulty surgery...
 Rendering the necessity of subscribing to adult disposable undergarments.
 My adult son who lived fifteen minutes away would frequently drop off a supply for me from Costco and visit with her.
 He would also give me an update on her condition.
-Gradually she had succumb to cocooning and not venturing outdoors as much.
+Gradually she had succumbed to mostly cocooning and not venturing outdoors as much.
 Her many falls finally made her yield to a cane.
 I can remember taking her to the Dr. for therapy so they could assist and teach her how to better use a much dreaded walker.
 They stressed how she should try to walk uprightly as much as possible.
+Although the tendency is to lean down, many don't know the walker really is to help you stand and walk uprightly.
 I share this candidly because many do not have compassion and can be insensitive to their elderly parents.
 A Blessing from the Lord awaits when you always treat them with respect!

 I can still remember the day when I was taking her to the car and she suddenly began to fall.
 I knew that I would not catch her in time.
 I immediately lowered myself under her to brace her impact with the driveway.
 It was then I knew that there would have to be more changes.
 Her eyesight began to dim and arthritis began to painfully embrace her hands.
 She had already prepared me and told me that when her time came if I was strong that everyone else would have to be strong.
 Then came her eye surgery, and.......
 Sewing and needlework gradually had to be set aside.
 I can see in her journals the gradual shift in her once brilliant almost flawless cursive penmanship.
 I can see etched on the pages fragments of broken words painfully scribed and thoughts left arrested in mid air.